citiususc/hipster/src/site/markdown/index.md

 ## <i class="fa fa-cogs"></i> Modular

-All the components to define a search problem are clearly defined and separated across different maven modules.
+All the components to define a search problem are clearly defined and separated across different [Maven modules](http://maven.apache.org/).
 Just pick up the components you need and create your algorithm from scratch or by reusing other algorithms included in Hipster.